MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 When you create device configuration profiles, there are different levels and types of policies available.
 These levels are the minimum Microsoft recommended policies.
 Know that your environment and business needs may be different.

-- Level 1 - Minimum device configuration (this article)
-- Level 2 - Enhanced device configuration (see INSERT LINK)
-- Level 3 - High device configuration (see INSERT LINK)

-In **Level 1 - Minimum device configuration**, Microsoft recommends you create policies that:
+- **Level 1 - Minimum device configuration**: In this level, Microsoft recommends you create policies that:

   - Focus on device security, including installing antivirus, creating a strong password policy, and regularly installing software updates.
   - Give users access to their organization email and controlled secure access to your network, wherever they are.

+- **Level 2 - Enhanced device configuration**: In this level, Microsoft recommends you create policies that:

+  - Expand device security, including configuring disk encryption, enabling secure boot, and adding more password rules.
+  - Use the built-in features and templates to configure more settings that are important for your organization, including analyzing on-premises GPOs.

+- **Level 3 - High device configuration**: In this level, Microsoft recommends you create policies that:

+  - Move to password-less authentication, including using certificates, configuring single sign-on (SSO) to apps, enabling multi-factor authentication (MFA), and configuring Microsoft Tunnel.
+  - Add extra layers of security using Android common criteria mode or creating DFCI policies for Windows devices.
+  - Use the built-in features to configure kiosk devices, dedicated devices, shared devices, and other specialized devices.
+  - Deploy existing shell scripts.

-This article lists the **Level 1 - Minimum device configuration** device configuration policies that organizations should use.
+This article lists the different levels of device configuration policies that organizations should use.
 Most of these policies in this article focus on access to organization resources and security.

 These features are configured in device configuration profiles in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 When the profiles are ready, they can be deployed from Intune to your devices.